Anonymus-web125/SCT_DS_4/README.md

 ### Contents
 Jupyter Notebook: The analysis, visualization, and insights are documented in a Jupyter notebook (SCT_DS_4.ipynb).
-Dataset: The traffic accident dataset (.csv) is included in the repository.
+Dataset: The traffic accident dataset (RTA Dataset.csv) is included in the repository.
 ### Project Structure
-SCT_DS_4.ipynb: This notebook contains the code for data preprocessing, analysis, and visualization. traffic_accidents.csv: The dataset used for the analysis.
+SCT_DS_4.ipynb: This notebook contains the code for data preprocessing, analysis, and visualization.
+RTA Dataset.csv: The dataset used for the analysis.
 ### Data Preprocessing
 The dataset was cleaned and preprocessed to ensure the accuracy of the analysis.
 Key steps included: